hyperledger/bevel/examples/identity-app/images/agents/README.md

 # Docker image for Indy Web Server
 Docker image contains prerequisites for Indy and also scripts for running Agents like "Faber" or "Alice" of demo.
 For more information follow [GitHub](https://github.com/hyperledger/aries-cloudagent-python).

 The base image is used from Github.
-In our case we just update "Faber" and update base Docker image.
+In our case we just update "faber.py", "alice.py" and "agent.py" scripts which override a base Docker image.

 ## Build a base image
 We don't maintain of this Docker image so we need clone from GitHub repository.